Will Facebook Fan Pages Be Prohibited Soon?

 The binding ruling of the European Court of Justice has now led to the ruling of the Federal Administrative Court.
 The latter referred the proceedings back to the court of lower instance, the Schleswig-Holstein Higher Administrative Court.

-What is interesting about the decision is that the Federal Administrative Court in its ruling expressly approved the option of prohibiting the operation of the fan page as an effective means of guaranteeing data protection.
+What is interesting about the decision is that the Federal Administrative Court in its ruling expressly approved the option of prohibiting the operation of the fan page as an effective means of guaranteeing data privacy.
 The deactivation order by the ULD was proportionate in the present case.

 Furthermore, the Federal Administrative Court clarified that the supervisory authorities may proceed and must take into consideration the effectiveness of their prosecutorial discretion.
 The supervisory authorities can directly contact the operator of the fan page, even though the operator has no influence whatsoever on the data collected by Facebook, and do not have to contact Facebook or its national companies first.